ovn-org/ovn/Documentation/internals/contributing/submitting-patches.rst

 as an attachment is a second choice.

-Follow the style used in the code that you are modifying. :doc:`coding-style` file describes the coding style used in most of Open vSwitch.
-Use Linux kernel coding style for Linux kernel code.
+Follow the style used in the code that you are modifying. :doc:`coding-style` file describes the coding style used in most of OVN.

-If your code is non-datapath code, you may use the ``utilities/checkpatch.py`` utility as a quick check for certain commonly occurring mistakes (improper leading/trailing whitespace, missing signoffs, some improper formatted patch files).
-For Linux datapath code, it is a good idea to use the Linux script ``checkpatch.pl``.
+You may use the ``utilities/checkpatch.py`` utility as a quick check for certain commonly occurring mistakes (improper leading/trailing whitespace, missing signoffs, some improper formatted patch files).

 Example
 -------